covcom/304CEM/labs/08 Introduction to AngularJS/01 Introduction/README.md

 3. Some simple directives including `ng-repeat`
 4. First taste of server communication

-##1 LAB STRUCTURE AND MATERIAL
+## Overview

-The overall structure of these labs is the same as before – it is divided into four (roughly) equal length parts:
+These labs are divided into four (roughly) equal length parts:

 1. review of previous challenge
 2. some new exercises based on the lab sheet